THE MEANING OF HUMAN-COMPUTER INTERACTION

 The Internet inquiry required the same except for a personal legitimation.

-The following second day, after her
+The following second day, after her repeated

-to use her credit amount in order to renew her monthly subscription, the second
+her credit amount in order to renew her monthly subscription, the second

 customer serviceman, in the guise of goodwill compensation, inputted further